tigerAndBull/TABAnimated/README.md

 }
 ```

-2. same as 1, you can also do by this.
+2. same as 1, you can also do by the following method.

 ```
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {